A Georgia Teacher’s Dying Wish Was To Fill Needy Kids’ Backpacks With School Supplies

 As CNN reports, Tammy Waddell died on June 9 at the age of 58, after losing her battle with colon cancer.
 Two weeks before she died, she told her son that she didn’t want flowers at her funeral.
 Instead, she wanted mourners to bring backpacks full of school supplies for children in need.

-Waddell spent the better part of four decades teaching public elementary schools in the Atlanta area, according to The Atlanta Journal-Constitution.
+Waddell spent the better part of four decades teaching public elementary schools in the Atlanta area, according to the Atlanta Journal-Constitution.
 That career was capped off in 2003, when she won the Forsyth County Schools Elementary Teacher of the Year.
 She had “recently” retired, according to a district spokesperson, although it remains unclear when.

 And in honor of her decades in the classroom, and to fulfill her dying wish, mourners did just what she asked.
 A photo from her funeral, which has since gone viral, shows the aisle of the church lined not with flowers, but with filled backpacks.